By using this site, you agree to the Privacy Policy and Terms of Use.

 • A pinch of salt (optional, toddler-appropriate)

-2. Whisk the egg in a small bowl before adding to the mixture to help bind everything together smoothly.
+2. Whisk the egg in a small bowl before adding to the mixture.
+The egg acts as a binder, helping everything hold together smoothly during shaping and cooking.

-4. Shape the mixture into small, toddler-friendly patties roughly 2 inches in diameter-this size fits tiny hands perfectly.
+4. Shape the mixture into small, toddler-friendly patties roughly 2 inches in diameter.
+This size fits tiny hands perfectly and makes them easy to handle and eat.

-• Pair with soft steamed vegetables like baby carrots, peas, or lightly seasoned sweet potato cubes-colorful plates invite excitement.
+• Pair with soft steamed vegetables like baby carrots, peas, or lightly seasoned sweet potato cubes.
+Colorful plates invite excitement and make meals visually appealing.

 Nutrient Per Serving (1 patty)